 LGP 904 - Current Issues in Health Law and Policy

-This course will teach students key provisions of federal law regulating the health care delivery and finance system through an analysis of the Affordable Care Act and its historic implementation.
-Students will review currently debated policy implications of the ACA and analyze legal challenges to it.
-Students will be guided through two short writing assignments, and choose a longer in depth client oriented analysis of a health care law or issue.
+This course will teach students key provisions of federal law regulating the health care delivery and finance system through an analysis of the Affordable Care Act and its historic implementation, and key health policy issues facing our country including our policy responses to public health issues such as the COVID-19 pandemic, opioid crisis and access to health insurance coverage.
+Students will review currently debated policy implications, legal challenges and remaining health policy issues.
+Students will be guided through two short writing assignments and choose a longer in depth and current topic on health law or policy.
 Satisfies upper level writing requirement.

 LGP 906 - Statutory Interpretation

 This two-credit course, taught by the Chief Judge of the U.S. District Court for the District of NH, offers instruction in statutory interpretation, with emphasis on three areas: (1) practice, meaning advocacy in litigation and judicial opinions; (2) doctrines: textual and substantive canons of statutory construction; and (3) competing theories: textualism, intentionalism, purposivism (legal process theory), and pragmatism.
 Despite its theoretical aspects, this is a highly practical course.

 LGP 907 - The Future of National Fiscal Policy

 In this interdisciplinary capstone, which satisfies the upper-level writing requirement, students will examine current data, law, projections and policy trends as they identify and assess the nation's long-term fiscal challenges, such as growing deficits and debt, health care cost growth, domestic investment needs, Social Security insolvency and more.
 Two major projects articulating practical solutions to such challenges will serve as the midterm and final assessments.
 Both will include written and oral presentation components.